indrajeetb/WannaSmile/README.md

 Soon Cyber criminals around the world DDOSed it to take it down so that the ransomeware can continue affecting.

 **Also the 'kill-switch' won't work if :**
--  system is not connected to internet
+-  System is not connected to internet
--  if the 'kill-switch' domain is down
+-  If the 'kill-switch' domain is down
--  if it is blocked by the isp or firewall
+-  If it is blocked by the isp or firewall

 ## The solution